The goal of the Brownfields Grant Program is to support community redevelopment in the state of Wisconsin.

 Application and Award Process:

+The Brownfields Grant Program has a continuous application process.
 Applicants for Brownfields Grants should complete an application through a regional economic development director.
 The completed application will be assigned to an underwriter and go through the award review process.
 All awards will be made in consultation with the DNR.

 For more information on application review, internal process and award distribution, please refer to WEDC’s award administration policies and procedures.